 It is VERY IMPORTANT that you read ALL of this information carefully.

-Adults who plan to do GHSA games who are not USL members are encouraged, but not required to join.
-Adults who only want to work youth games MUST be USL members.
+Adults who plan to do GHSA games who are not USAL members are encouraged, but not required to join.
+Adults who only want to work youth games MUST be USAL members.

 Non-USA Lacrosse Adult Members

-Adult officials (18+ and graduated from high school) who are not USL members must take the Fall GLOA Rules Exam and pass with an 85 or higher.
-All Adult officials who work GHSA games are required to take the GHSA test in January prior to the Spring season.
+Adult officials (18+ and graduated from high school) who are not USAL members must take the Fall GLOA Rules Exam and pass with an 85 or higher.
+All Adult officials who work GHSA games are required to take the GHSA clinic and test in January prior to the Spring season.

-To become a certified US lacrosse Official you must complete ALL five (5) of these requirements.
+To become a certified USA lacrosse Official you must complete ALL five (5) of these requirements.

 Please click the links to learn more about each step.

 Do not use your parent’s email address!

-- Complete the “Boys’ Lacrosse Rules Online Course” and the “Men’s Game Officials Annual Professional Development Module” the USA Lacrosse Learning Platform on the USL website before the class.
+- Complete the “Boys’ Lacrosse Rules Online Course” and the “Men’s Game Officials Annual Professional Development Module” the USA Lacrosse Learning Platform on the USAL website before the class.
 This course is a brief introduction to the rules and officiating.
 THIS IS NOT THE RULES TEST.
 You only need to take this online course once.

 - Pass BOTH the NFHS and Youth Tests (85% or higher) BEFORE Field Training.
 These must be taken online!
 Please wait to take these AFTER you have your rule book and have taken the class.

 More information will be sent out once you have registered.
 If you are unable to do so or have a conflict we will work with you to schedule a game on another date.
 However, If you can’t complete this field training this fall you start the process over.

-This is the place where you can access the “Boys Lacrosse Rules Online Course” and once you have completed the class, where both tests you will need to complete can be found.
+This is the place where you can access the “Boys Lacrosse Rules Online Course” as well as both tests.

 You must use the email you have registered with your US Lacrosse account, NOT your parents email.